Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Beat Swamp Land without getting ANY wings!

 _3 achievements are awarded for completing the first 3 stages without grabbing the bird powerup.
 Even if you don't use it, grabbing the tile will negate the achievement.
-So you will have to go through the jumping sections on stage 1 and 3, which can be very annoying considering this inconsistent and inaccurate aspect of the game_
+So this means you will have to go through the jumping sections on stage 1 and 3, which can be very annoying considering this inconsistent and inaccurate aspect of the game_

 ---------------------------------------------------------------------------------------------